Mental health reforms ‘mark vital step’ in improving care quality – Streeting

 Other changes include ensuring that detention and compulsory treatment are only undertaken when necessary, with provision for more frequent reviews and appeals, and limiting the time people with autism or a learning disability can be detained.

-The Bill has already been scrutinised in the House of Lords and is being debated in the House of Commons on Monday evening.
+The Bill has already been scrutinised in the House of Lords and it cleared its first hurdle in the Commons on Monday evening, when MPs approved it at second reading.

 Mr Streeting told MPs: “The measure of a society is how it treats its most vulnerable citizens.
 When it comes to the treatment of people with serious mental illness, we are falling well short of the humane, compassionate society we aspire to be.